FAQs - Federal Agencies (Language)

 Answer: The solicitation specifically authorizes the use of incentives at the task order level.
 The text of clause I-FSS-60 Performance Incentives (April 2000) details this out.

-Answer: For administrative convenience, non-contract items can be added to the Blanket Purchase Agreement (BPA) or the individual task order if the items are clearly labeled as such, applicable acquisition regulations have been followed, and price reasonableness has been determined for the items.
+Answer: For administrative convenience, non-contract items can be added to the BPA or the individual task order if the items are clearly labeled as such, applicable acquisition regulations have been followed, and price reasonableness has been determined for the items.

 12. Can I use the Schedule to fill short-term and/or long-term agency staffing shortfalls?

-Answer: No. Short term requirements are filled utilizing Schedule 736, Temporary Administrative and Professional Services.
-Long term staffing shortfalls filled by contractor personnel are typically considered personal services and cannot be procured under the Schedules Program.
+Answer: No. Short term requirements are filled utilizing Schedule 736, Temporary Administrative and Professional Services (limited to 240 days).
+Long term staffing shortfalls filled by contractor personnel are typically considered personal services and are held to FAR Part 37.104 requirements, like all other federal contracts.

 13. Can I order labor categories under the Schedule?